 - Food dishes are removed within 30 minutes of feeding to ensure wildlife (i.e. skunks) are not encouraged to enter the location, putting the animals at risk

 - Cats are protected from harm.
 No cat is removed from the colony or given to someone who may cause harm, injury, or death to the cat

 - An alternate caregiver is appointed in the caregiver’s absence

-For more information about TNR services, please download Trapping Colony Cats-what caregivers and volunteers need to know
+For more information about TNVR services, please download Trapping Colony Cats-what caregivers and volunteers need to know